nesi/support-docs/docs/General/FAQs/Mahuika_-_Māui_Differences.md

 Job Limits
 ==========

-Both Maui and Mahuika have limits on the size and types of jobs you can run, but the limits on each machine is different.
+Both Māui and Mahuika have limits on the size and types of jobs you can run, but the limits on each machine is different.

 Mahuika